Curriculum & Instruction Specializations

 Faculty Lead: Dr. Norma Hafenstein

 C&I graduate students can specialize in gifted education.
-Students can complete coursework to earn a certificate in gifted education core, which allows licensed Colorado educators to earn a gifted education core endorsement from the Colorado Department of Education, upon completion of the Praxis.
-Students may complete additional coursework to allow licensed Colorado educators to earn either a gifted education specialist endorsement or gifted education director endorsement, upon completion of the Praxis.
+Students can complete coursework to earn a certificate in gifted education, which allows licensed Colorado educators to earn a gifted education endorsement from the Colorado Department of Education, upon completion of the Praxis.
+Students may complete additional coursework to allow licensed Colorado educators to earn a gifted director endorsement, upon completion of the Praxis.

 Endorsements